mweel1/usa_high_level/speech/index.md

 4. Work with Laguna Beach and build the first app launcher for a city, and all the businesses here.
 This will be an incredible experience.
 5. Work with America and ensure that each time a new standard is put in place its available for America to do the same in other towns.
 6. Break up the city government into many organizations that we can all monitor and vote on and get rid of local taxes much like a social network.
-7. Receive a bank fund from the federal reserve in which local banks will operate on open standards with a commitment to funding and revitalizing buildings and local businesses, Laguna Beach if falling apart.
+7. Receive a bank fund from the federal reserve in which local banks will operate on open standards with a commitment to funding and revitalizing buildings and local businesses.
-8. We will have a city technology group that will be voted
+8. We will have a city technology group that will be voted on by grant that I will operate.

 Thank you for coming out tonight, and I would love to answer any questions you might have.